Tennis Clubs & Events in Ann Arbor, MI

 What indoor tennis facilities are available in Ann Arbor? +

 Indoor courts are essential in Ann Arbor from November through April.
 Key indoor facilities include The Chippewa Club (6 indoor courts), Huron Valley Tennis Club, Liberty Athletic Club, and the Racquet Club of Ann Arbor's indoor court complement.
 Life Time operates multi-sport locations in the Ann Arbor area with indoor tennis.
-Select Washtenaw County parks and recreation facilities also offer indoor tennis during winter months.
 Visit the Ann Arbor Parks and Recreation website for current public facility availability.

 Can you play tennis year-round in Ann Arbor? +